ietf-wg-ntp/draft-roughtime/draft-ietf-ntp-roughtime.md

 The value of "publicKey" MUST be the long-term key that the server was expected to use for deriving the response signature.

+IANA is requested to register the "application/roughtime-malfeasence+json" media type.

+### Reporting

-When the client's list of servers has an associated URL for malfeasance reports, it SHOULD send a report whenever it has performed a measurement sequence in accordance with {{measurement-sequence}} and detected that at least one of the responses is inconsistent with causal ordering.
+When the client's list of servers has an associated URL for malfeasance reports, it SHOULD post a malfeasence report to the URL whenever it has performed a measurement sequence in accordance with
+{{measurement-sequence}} and detected that at least one of the responses is inconsistent with causal ordering.
 Since the failure of a popular Roughtime server can cause numerous clients to send malfeasance reports at the same time, clients MUST use a reporting mechanism that avoids overloading the server receiving the reports.
 Clients SHOULD use exponential backoff for this purpose, with an initial and minimum retry interval of at least 10 seconds.

 Clients MUST NOT send malfeasance reports in response to signature verification failures or any other protocol errors.